 - For Multicast transport over N3mb and N19mb, the destination in the FAR contains the MB-UPF IP Multicast Distribution Info.

 - For unicast transport over N3mb and N19mb, the FAR in the PFCP session may contain multiple destinations represented by the NG-RAN N3mb Tunnel Info and UPF N19mb Tunnel Info (if applicable).

-Editor's note: Whether a two-step approach for 5G VN group is needed for SMF and UPF and thus whether new source/destination source types are needed for MBS traffic is FFS and needs CT WG4 feedback.